gshubh/Calculator_DevOps/README.md

 # Calculator_DevOps
-DevOps Pipeline is build for asimple calculator project
+DevOps Pipeline is build for a simple calculator project